 The Learning Support Department, known as The Hub has three bases:

 The department is made up of a combination of staff who work collaboratively to ensure that students’ needs are identified and that all pupils have full access to the curriculum.
 The staff offer a high level of support both in and out of class.

 How will St. Mary’s let me know if my child needs extra help or let me know what progress my child is making?

-- Staff carefully monitor and track progress.
-If a student is not making progress then a concern will be raised and Learning support may be asked to intervene and support learning.
+Staff carefully monitor and track progress.
+If a student is not making progress then a concern will be raised and staff at The Hub may be asked to intervene and support learning.

 What should I do if I think my child may have a special educational need or disability?